CrowdStrike/Identity-Protection/DCInfo/README.md

 1. Login to the Falcon Console and navigate to Configuration → Response Scripts & Files → Scipts and select "Create Script".
 2. Give the Script a Name (in this example DCInfo) and a Description and paste this script found [here](./CS-DCInfo.ps1).
 3. Under Permissions tick "RTR Active Responder and Administrator" and click "Save".
 4. Navigate to the machine from where you will run PSFalcon.
 This can be any machine you use that has connectivity to the Falcon Cloud.
-No connection to the domain or other DC's is necessary.
+No connection to the domain or other DCs is necessary.
 Follow steps 1 and 2 under [Multiple Hosts](#multiple-hosts) in this article to install the PS Module and generate an OAuth token for the API.
 5. Create a Host Group in Falcon containing all the domain controllers.
 To find the group ID, edit the group in the Falcon console and the ID is listed in the address bar at the end of the URL.
 Looks like:
     * falcon.crowdstrike.com/hosts/groups-new/edit/***61592f432fd9447cb5bc2f9d0dd8dbe4***